smar377/kubernetes/cka-with-practice-tests-udemy/08-storage/01-persistent-volume-claims-lab/README.md

 ### 3. Configure a volume to store these logs at `/var/log/webapp` on the host

-Use the spec provided below:
+Use the specifications provided below:

 - Name: `webapp`
-- Image Name: `kodekloud/event-simulator
+- Image Name: `kodekloud/event-simulator`
 - Volume HostPath: `/var/log/webapp`
 - Volume Mount: `/log`